felixmulder/felixmulder.github.io/talks/types-working-for-you/src/main/tut/talk.md

 # Coding time!

 ## Felix's Conjecture
-> "By being able to do anything, we can assume nothing"
+> "By being able to do anything, we can assume nothing" -- Felix's Conjecture

 ## Constraints Liberate, and Liberties Constrain
 ```tut:silent